open-innovations/northumbria-culture-connect/src/case-study/north-east-museums/_data/content_block/about.md

-Tyne & Wear Archives & Museums is a regional museum, art gallery and archives service.
+North East Museums is a regional museum, art gallery and archives service.

 We manage nine museums and galleries across Tyneside and the Archives for Tyne and Wear, attracting around 1 million visits a year.
 We run these venues and services on behalf of the local authorities of Gateshead, Newcastle, North and South Tyneside, and Newcastle University.